 You feel like staying in Bernard Arnaults private full-serviced guesthouses rather than in a hotel.

 This place is luxury on the highest possible level.

 But is it also the Maldives experience?
-The answer is: Clearly no. Nothing on this island is typical Maldives, except maybe the palms and turquoise water on a white beach.
+The answer is: Clearly no. Nothing on this island is typical Maldives, except maybe the palms and the turquoise water on a white beach.